Paine accuses South Africa of ball tampering right after infamous Cape Town Test | Sports-Games

 Paine felt the team should have taken more responsibility and supported the trio of Smith, Bancroft and Warner in the aftermath of the scandal.

-"Steve and Cam were alone.
+''Steve and Cam (Cameron) were alone.
 Things were tense and horrible.
 I think Davey felt abandoned and that nobody was looking out for him.

-"On reflection all three of them should have had more support.
-Maybe we could have done more as a group or organization, not enough people put themselves in their shoes."
+''On reflection, all three of them should have had more support.
+Maybe we could have done more as a group or organisation, not enough people put themselves in their shoes.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)